On operator Connes-amenability of the Fourier-Stieltjes algebra: Introduction

 \section{Introduction}

+{Defined by the existence of a left invariant mean on $L^\infty(G)$, amenability of groups is one of the most important topics in the study of locally compact groups $G$.
+In his seminal 1972 paper \cite{J1}, Johnson defined a notion of amenability for Banach algebras by saying that a Banach algebra $A$ is \textit{amenable} if every bounded derivation into a dual $A$-bimodule is an inner derivation.
+He then proved that a locally compact group $G$ is amenable if and only if $L^1(G)$ is amenable.
+Amenable Banach algebras possess many desirable qualities, such as having bounded approximate identities, and, for C*-algebras, amenability coincides with the notion of nuclearity \cite{Co,Haag}.
+We refer the interested reader to the book \cite{Run-book} for further reading on amenability in the contexts of both groups and Banach algebras.}

+{The Fourier algebra $A(G)$ and Fourier-Stieltjes algebra $B(G)$ of a locally compact group $G$ were introduced by Eymard in \cite{Ey}.
+The Fourier algebra $A(G)$ naturally identifies as the predual of the group von Neumann algebra $VN(G)$ and $B(G)$ as the dual space of the full group C*-algebra $C^*(G)$.
+As such, $A(G)$ and $B(G)$ are each operator spaces in addition to being Banach algebras.
+When $G$ is abelian, $A(G)$ and $B(G)$ can be identified with the group algebra $L^1(\widehat G)$ and measure algebra $M(\widehat G)$, respectively.
+This allows us to view $A(G)$ and $B(G)$ as dual objects to $L^1(G)$ and $M(G)$.}

-Johnson introduced the notion of an amenable Banach algebra in his seminal 1972 paper \cite{J1}, where he showed that a locally compact group $G$ is amenable if and only if $L^1(G)$ is an amenable Banach algebra.
-Since the Fourier algebra $A(G)$ can be viewed as a dual object to $L^1(G)$, it is natural to conjecture that $A(G)$ should be amenable if and only if $G$ is amenable.
+{Due to the relationship between $L^1(G)$ and $A(G)$,} it is natural to conjecture that $A(G)$ should be amenable if and only if $G$ is amenable.
 Johnson showed, however, that this conjecture is false when he proved that $A(\tn{SU}(2))$ is non-amenable in 1994 (see \cite{J2}).
 This result was refined by Forrest and Runde in \cite{FR}, where they showed that $A(G)$ is an amenable Banach algebra if and only if $G$ contains an abelian subgroup of finite index.

 Although the conjecture that $A(G)$ is amenable if and only if $G$ is amenable turned out to be false, Ruan showed that it was true in spirit when viewed through the correct lens.
 Following the development of abstract operator spaces, Ruan introduced the notion of operator amenability for completely contractive Banach algebras and showed in his 1995 paper \cite{Ruan} that $A(G)$ is operator amenable if and only if $G$ is amenable.